sisoe24/Nuke-Tools/README.md

 Nuke Tools now includes python stubs for Nuke.

-Although they are just simple stubs files, _for the most part_ they have the type annotation declared, so vscode will be able to infer the type of the variable.
+For the most part, stubs files will have the type annotation declared.
+This will allow vscode to infer the type of the variable.
+Some of them are wrong or missing but you can read more about that in the git repo.

+The extension will automatically create the settings `python.analysis.extraPaths` in every directory with a python file and append the stubs path to it (together with all of your global `python.analysis.extraPaths` settings)

-The command `Add Stubs to Workspace` will add the stubs path to `python.analysis.extraPaths` of your workspace settings folder.
-Alternatively you could enable the settings: `Auto Add Stubs Path` to automatically add them to each new workspace that contains a `*.py` file.
+Alternatively you could disable the settings `Auto Add Stubs Path` and use the command `Add Python Stubs` to manually add them to the workspace settings.

+Then is simple as: `import nuke`

 ### Other ways to add the stubs